Lucas Digne: Aston Villa

 On 13 January 2022, Aston Villa announced the signing of 28-year-old Digne from Everton for a fee of £25 million, with a contract until 2026.
 He made his debut two days later, in a 2–2 home draw with Manchester United.
 On 23 August, Digne scored his first goal for the team in a 4–1 victory at Bolton Wanderers in the second round of the EFL Cup.

 On 21 September 2022, Digne suffered a stress fracture to his ankle while on international duty with France, returning on 29 October as a second-half substitute in a 4–0 defeat to Newcastle United.
 On 6 November, Digne scored his first league goal for Aston Villa in a 3–1 home victory over Manchester United, in Unai Emery's first game as manager.

 Digne assisted three goals on 23 August 2023 in a 5–0 win at Hibernian in a UEFA Europa Conference League qualifier.
 This came amidst doubts over his future due to Emery's preference for the more attacking Àlex Moreno as left back.
 A month later he scored in the group stage of the competition, albeit in a 3–2 loss at Legia Warsaw.

 On 2 March 2024, Digne scored his second league goal for Aston Villa, a late winner scored in a 3–2 victory against Luton Town.

 On 7 August 2025, Digne signed a contract extension with Aston Villa, lasting until 2028.
 It was reported that Digne had agreed to take a lower wage in order to avoid being sold by Aston Villa to aid with UEFA Financial Fair Play Regulations.

+Return to Paris Saint-Germain

+On 9 August 2026, Digne returned to Paris Saint-Germain, joining the club on a three-year contract until 2029.